karttur/arduino/_posts/2019/2019-12-20-stulturum-batteri.markdown

 ### Introduction

 It seems that stand alone Arduino project must eventually run from a 3.3 volt system solution.
 To be powered it needs a charge regulator and a battery.
-And to run 5v components it would also need a stepup device that boosts from 3.7v to 5v if yu really can trust the device, otherwise between 7 and 12 volts.
+And to run 5v components it would also need a stepup device that boosts from 3.7v to 5v if you really can trust the device, otherwise between 7 and 12 volts.

 The battery should be charged using a standard usb-solution.
 For me the battery capacity is less important, my device will not consume much.
 The battery should be a Lithium Polymer (LiPo).